 This program is made possible in part by a grant administered by the Passaic County Cultural and Heritage Council from funds granted by the New Jersey State Council on the Arts.

-Frederick Douglass and the Underground Railroad is on view at the Museum through April 28th, 2018.
+Frederick Douglass Series is on view at the Museum through April 21st, 2018.